NICERC Capture the Flag

 Find step-by-step registration below, as well as CTF tips for beginners.
 Have fun!

-This month-long CTF contains challenges appropriate for high school level students.
+This month-long CTF contains cybersecurity challenges appropriate for middle school level students.

 Special Feature CTF